kawaiigabrielneko/tp/docs/DeveloperGuide.md

 #### Current Implementation
 {:.no_toc}

-A client's revenue is currently represented by the `revenue` field under `Person`, which is represented by a `Revenue` object.
+A client's revenue is currently represented by the `revenue` field under `Client`, which is represented by a `Revenue` object.

 The `Revenue` object contains a `Money` field called `value` which represents the amount